emicklei/melrose/README.md

 ### Contributions

 Fixes, suggestions, documentation improvements are all welcome.
-Fork this project and submit Pull requests.
+Fork this project and submit small Pull requests.
+Discuss larger ones in the Issues list.
 You can also sponsor Melrōse via [Github Sponsors](https://github.com/sponsors/emicklei).

-Software is licensed under [Apache 2.0 license](LICENSE).
+Software is licensed under [MIT](LICENSE).
 &copy; 2014-2020 [ernestmicklei.com](http://ernestmicklei.com)